FabricioAlejandroFranco/challengeStack-BuildersUIO/README.md

 3. Start the server:

-   npm start
+   node index.js

 ## Usage

-The backend runs a server on `http://localhost:3000` and provides a single API route that scrapes and returns articles from [Hacker News](https://news.ycombinator.com/).
+The backend runs a server on `http://localhost:3000/` and provides a single API route that scrapes and returns articles from [Hacker News](https://news.ycombinator.com/).

 ## API Endpoints